 My Picks for Sparking Joy

 - A Swedish Bible that belonged to my great-great, grandparents when they emigrated to Marquette, Michigan about 1880.
-My great-great grandmother passed away after giving birth to my great grandmother around 1876 and died shortly after.
+My great-great grandmother passed away after giving birth to my great grandmother around 1876.
 It is fragile and is falling apart.
 (The picture is a portion of the page from that Bible.)

 - Fahrenheit 451 by Ray Bradbury.
 A cheap paperback edition from the late 1970s that was one of my favorites as a teen.

 - A Child’s History of the World by V.M.
 Hillyer because my mother read that book from cover to cover to me and my sister when we were probably 6 or 7.

 - Middlesex by Jeffrey Eugenides: I love this book and I wanted my son to read it.
 At 16, he was not interested, even though I knew he would like it.
 I bribed him with cash and he made a vague promise.
 Nearly 10 years later after a near bankruptcy, divorce, and some serious life problems, he actually read it and gave me a book report.
 Best of all, he understood why I liked it.

 - Herland by Charlotte Perkins Gilman: I read this in one of the first women’s studies courses offered in the late 1970s early 1980s in college.
 It was a game changer and had me reading more and I ended up with a minor in women’s studies.

 These books do spark joy because they bring me to a place in time where I was changing.
 They aren’t necessarily my favorite books.
 I have been a reader nearly my entire life.
 If I tried to keep every book I ever read, or even the ones I just liked, I would probably end up as a candidate for Hoarders.